 Are you your own worst enemy?
 It is very rare for depression to exist without a certain amount of ‘self-bullying’.
 Depression is a bully, and it preys on and reinforces the habit of self-bullying.
 To beat depression, you need to sort your inner bully out!
 Self-compassion is a skill that you can learn and practise without having to actually ‘believe’ it at first – we can train our minds to bring greater compassion to all our thoughts and feelings.

 1. Tune In

 First you need to notice just how self-bullying you can really be, because we very often do this without even realising it.
 Spend a day, or even a week, writing down some of the things you say to yourself as part of your inner running commentary when you are feeling low.
 Just write it all down exactly the way you speak to yourself, with the words you use – the name-calling, the self-blame, the criticism of specific things that you do – everything!

 Now look back over what you have written, and ask yourself if you would ever speak in this way to someone else that you cared about, especially if that person was feeling low – unlikely!
 You may feel that your critical voice is trying to ‘help’ you – to keep you safe or help you improve as a person – but it is important to recognise how ineffective it is to do so in this harsh, self-critical way.
 Being caring and encouraging in your tone is much more effective.

 3. Try Something Different

-See if you can change the tone and the words when you speak to yourself – think about how someone else would speak to you when you are feeling low, someone who really cares about you, accepts you, and is always kind and gentle towards you.
+See if you can change the tone and the words you use when you speak to yourself – think about how someone else would speak to you when you are feeling low, someone who really cares about you, accepts you, and is always kind and gentle towards you.